 To create your free search profile, visit armyofnannies.com

-The research ran from 16 September 2020 for 4-weeks and secured over 100 nanny and family responders from the UK.
-It took the form of an online survey alongside in-depth interviews and opinion from industry experts.
+The research ran from September 2020 for four weeks and secured over 100 nannies and family responders from the UK.
+It was an online survey alongside in-depth interviews and opinions from industry experts.

 New World Nannies Press

-If you would a deeper understanding of the results, please contact email@example.com and we’ll get right back to you.
+If you want a deeper understanding of the results, please contact email@example.com, and we’ll get back to you.